glethuillier/get_xpub_balances/README.md

-# Get balances from Xpub/Ltub
+# Xpub Scan

 ![XPUB](./logo.png)

-From an xpub (or Ltub), get the balances of Bitcoin or Litecoin legacy, native SegWit, and SegWit accounts.
+Given a master public key (xpub, tlub), get the balances of its derived legacy, native SegWit, and SegWit addresses, or check whether an address has been derived from it.

 ## Features

-* Privacy Friendly: xpubs/ltubs are not sent over the Internet: only their derived addresses are
+* Privacy Friendly: master public keys are never sent over the Internet: only their derived addresses are
 * Derives specific addresses (by account+index) or all active ones
+* Search if a given address has been derived from a given master public key
 * Supports legacy, SegWit, and Native Segwit
-* Search if a given address has been derived from an xpub/ltub

 ## Install

 `$ npm i`

-## Main usage: check balances
+## Usage 1.
+Check balances

+*In the following instructions, the generic `xpub` term is used to designate a master public key.
+It can be substituted with another type of supported public key, such as `Ltub` (Litecoin).*

 ### Scan for a specific account and an index